Health Care Glossary of Terms

 Medicare A federal program established to provide health care coverage for eligible senior citizens and certain disabled people under age 65.

-Member The person a contract holder (an employer or insurer) has agreed to provide coverage for, sometimes referred to as the insured or insured person/subscriber.
+Member The person a contract holder (an employer or insurer) has agreed to provide coverage for, sometimes referred to as the insured or insured person.

 Network The doctors, hospitals and other health care providers that are contracted with to deliver health care services to members/subscribers in your health plan.

 Open Enrollment Period The period when you make changes to your health plan coverage or choose a new health plan.
 They usually occur each fall.
-The individual open enrollment period for 2015 coverage begins Nov.
-15, 2014, and goes through Feb.
-15, 2015.
+This year, the individual open enrollment period starts on Nov.
+1 and goes through Dec.
+15.

 Out-of-Network Services provided by health care professionals or at facilities that are not in the network of contracted providers and facilities in your health plan.